jungho/k8s-bootcamp/bootcamp/exercises/README.md

 ## Verify your Azure subscription ##

+*This portion is only required if you are working from your own Azure subscription*

 Make sure all the required resource providers are registered in your Azure subscription.
 As you will be creating network, compute and storage resources on Azure, and you will be using Azure Container Service, you need to ensure you have the following providers registered in your Azure subscription:

 * Microsoft.Network